zephyrproject-rtos/zephyr/doc/reference/kernel/other/event_manager.rst

 	memcpy(event->dyndata.data, my_buf, my_data_size);

 	/* Submit event. */
-	EVENT_SUBMIT(event);
+	APP_EVENT_SUBMIT(event);

-After the event is submitted, the Event Manager adds it to the processing queue.
+After the event is submitted, the Application Event Manager adds it to the processing queue.
-When the event is processed, the Event Manager notifies all modules that subscribe to this event type.
+When the event is processed, the Application Event Manager notifies all modules that subscribe to this event type.

 .. note::
 	Events are dynamically allocated and must be submitted.
 	If an event is not submitted, it will not be handled and the memory will not be freed.

-.. _event_manager_register_module_as_listener:
+.. _app_event_manager_register_module_as_listener:

 Registering a module as listener
 ================================

-If you want a module to receive events managed by the Event Manager, you must register it as a listener and you must subscribe it to a given event type.
+If you want a module to receive events managed by the Application Event Manager, you must register it as a listener and you must subscribe it to a given event type.

 To turn a module into a listener for specific event types, complete the following steps:

 1. Include the header files for the respective event types, for example, ``#include "sample_event.h"``.
-#. :ref:`Implement an Event handler function <event_manager_register_module_as_listener_handler>` and define the module as a listener with the :c:macro:`EVENT_LISTENER` macro, passing both the name of the module and the event handler function as arguments.
+#. :ref:`Implement an Event handler function <app_event_manager_register_module_as_listener_handler>` and define the module as a listener with the :c:macro:`APP_EVENT_LISTENER` macro, passing both the name of the module and the event handler function as arguments.
 #.
 Subscribe the listener to specific event types.

-For subscribing to an event type, the Event Manager provides three types of subscriptions, differing in priority.
+For subscribing to an event type, the Application Event Manager provides three types of subscriptions, differing in priority.
 They can be registered with the following macros:

-* :c:macro:`EVENT_SUBSCRIBE_FIRST` - notification as the first subscriber
+* :c:macro:`APP_EVENT_SUBSCRIBE_FIRST` - notification as the first subscriber
-* :c:macro:`EVENT_SUBSCRIBE_EARLY` - notification before other listeners
+* :c:macro:`APP_EVENT_SUBSCRIBE_EARLY` - notification before other listeners
-* :c:macro:`EVENT_SUBSCRIBE` - standard notification
+* :c:macro:`APP_EVENT_SUBSCRIBE` - standard notification
-* :c:macro:`EVENT_SUBSCRIBE_FINAL` - notification as the last, final subscriber
+* :c:macro:`APP_EVENT_SUBSCRIBE_FINAL` - notification as the last, final subscriber

 There is no defined order in which subscribers of the same priority are notified.

 The module will receive events for the subscribed event types only.
-The listener name passed to the subscribe macro must be the same one used in the macro :c:macro:`EVENT_LISTENER`.
+The listener name passed to the subscribe macro must be the same one used in the macro :c:macro:`APP_EVENT_LISTENER`.

-.. _event_manager_register_module_as_listener_handler:
+.. _app_event_manager_register_module_as_listener_handler:

 Implementing an event handler function
 --------------------------------------